DaLawnChair/personal-notes/ML/Classficiation Models.md

 * Solves problems like vanishing gradient and exploding gradient because the identity is always there

-InceptionV3
+InceptionV3 (compared to previous versions)
-* Uses 3x1 and 1x3 convolutions instead of 3x3, , 33% less params
+* Uses 3x1 and 1x3 convolutions instead of 3x3,  33% less params
 * uses two 3x3 convolutions instead of 5x5, 28% less params
 * uses two 7x1 and 1x7 convolutions instead of 7x7
 * uses auxillary classifiers for training the layers, because the loss between the auxillary classifier can be added to the actual classifier to improve results and solve vanishing gradients